 You may obtain the details of your background screening report via the secure Web pages of our screening agency.
 If there are any issues that you wish to discuss or question, you may contact the background screening service provider.

-Industry guidelines require all persons with access to the private financial information that appears in loan documents to undergo background screenings, so if your background screening results do not meet the required standards, participating mortgage and title services companies may not be able to use you to handle their loan document signings.
+Industry guidelines require all persons with access to private financial information that appears in loan documents to undergo background screenings, so if your background screening results do not meet the required standards, participating mortgage and title services companies may not be able to use you to handle their loan document signings.

 What if I choose not to be screened?